syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/pdf-export.md

 PDF export provides option to customize mapping of pivot table to the exported PDF document.

-### To add header and footer
+### To add header and footer while exporting

-You can customize text, page number, line, page size and changing orientation in header and footer.
+You can customize text, page number, line, page size and changing orientation in header and footer of the exported document.

-#### How to write a text in header/footer
+#### To add a text in header/footer

 You can add text either in header or footer of the exported PDF document like in the below code example.